AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

    - Date: 7, 9-10 June 2022, 11:50-16:00 EEST (Helsinki time).
    - Please register here: https://link.webropol.com/s/scicompintrosummer2022.
-   - This courses schedule is still under development, and will remain so right until the course.
-The schedule below is a sample inspired by last year (it will be better this year).
+   - This courses schedule is mostly known, but still may be updated based on interest and practical matters.
    - Get involved!

      - If you have an idea for a talk you offer/request,